-- Syllabus (EMSP 1356) (This Document) (On Blackboard) - SPC EMS Program Handbook (On Blackboard) - SPC Clinical Handbook (On Blackboard) - Grievance Policy (Page 17 of the 2020-2021 SPC Student Guide) (On Blackboard) - South Plains College GRADE AND ACADEMIC DISCIPLINE APPEALS (Page 27 of 2020-2021 SPC Student Guide) (On Blackboard) - Campus Carry Policy (Page 8 of this Document)
+- Syllabus (EMSP 1338) (This Document) (On Blackboard)

+- SPC EMS Program Handbook (On Blackboard)

+- SPC Clinical Handbook (On Blackboard)

+- Grievance Policy (Located in the SPC Student Guide) (On Blackboard) - South Plains College GRADE AND ACADEMIC DISCIPLINE APPEALS (Located in the SPC Student Guide) (On Blackboard) - Campus Carry Policy (Page 8 of this Document)

 Students must present a signature page acknowledging that the student been shown the location of each of the above items and has read and understands the content of each.
-This is due the first day of class.
+This is due the second day of class.